 Survey on the mental health of young Europeans

-Young people experience more and more depression, anxiety and loneliness.
-That is why, from Renew Europe, we are promoting a European mental health strategy to curb the rise in mental health problems of young Europeans.
-We have made an anonymous survey to know your opinion about it.
-Take part!
+The number of young people who suffer from depression, anxiety and loneliness grows day by day.
+That is why, at Renew Europe, we call for the Commission to adopt a European mental health strategy.
+We created an anonymous survey to know your opinion about it.

 During the pandemic, mental disorders have tripled in European children and adolescents.
 Currently, 16.3 % of all children in Europe aged 10 to 19 suffer from a mental disorder, the equivalent of nine million young people.
 This increase has not been properly addressed in many Member States.